 Some of the mediums include sales messages, relating a brand’s story through personalized, engaging content, multiple touchpoints through every lifecycle stage, available communication channels with fast responses, community support and discussion, and creating a ‘next best experience,’ rather than a ‘next best offer.’

 “Entitled customers demand that brands repeatedly show how well they are understood and that their needs are being met with a personalized sales experience,” Poulsen continues.
-“Giving that experience ensures that customers remain loyal to the brand over time, even over times of uncertainty and crisis as we have seen in 2020.”
+“Giving that experience ensures that customers remain loyal to the brand over time, even over times of uncertainty and crisis, as we saw in 2020.”

 Why is customer retention important?